-State energy codes vary from no state code to 2003 IECC to 2012 IECC with some regional trends shown in Figure 3-1.
+State energy codes vary from no state code to 2015 IECC with some regional trends shown in Figure 3-1.
 The states in the central U.S. tend to wait longer to adopt newer IECC editions.
 However, there are many cases in which energy codes of neighboring states vary drastically.
-For example, Missouri has no state energy code while of the 8 surrounding states, 1 has no state energy code, 1 has adopted 2003 IECC, 2 have adopted 2006 IECC, 2 have adopted 2009 IECC, and 2 have adopted 2012 IECC.
+For example, Missouri has no state energy code while of the 7 surrounding states, 1 has no state energy code, 3 have adopted 2009 IECC or something equivalent, and 3 have adopted 2012 IECC or something equivalent.